idledrop/VisualTalesAPI/README.md

-# VisualTales
+# Visual Tales
-Online Visual Novel Creator
+A web platform to build your stories in a visual novel style manner.